 The Silver Wind weighs anchor at 6.30am, bound for the Channel Isles.
 A day at sea allows us to become acquainted with the facilities aboard our ship, spend time reading, visiting the library, attending a lecture, or just relaxing.
 All meals are served on board.

 We dock at 9am in St Peter Port, Guernsey’s picturesque capital.
 Once French – its original name is St Pierre Port – the town is at least 800 years old.
+Take the opportunity to join one of the following experiences.
+These options will be presented to you while aboard the ship.

-— The first is a coastal walk along a part of the island where Renoir painted in the summer of 1883.
+The first is a coastal walk along a part of the island where Renoir painted in the summer of 1883.
 We enjoy the same views that inspired him, and pass bird-watching hides, World War II bunkers and a monument erected in honour of a former Governor of the island.
 The walk ends at Jerbourg Hotel, where you can enjoy a Guernsey cream tea.

-—The final option is a guided half-day walk through St Peter Port, followed by a visit to 800-year-old Castle Cornet and its museums.
+The final option is a guided half-day walk through St Peter Port, followed by a visit to 800-year-old Castle Cornet and its museums.
 Castle Cornet, which originally was built on an island and is now reachable by a raised walkway, sits on the site of Neolithic and Bronze Age settlements and guards the entrance to Guernsey harbour.

-We all return to the Silver Wind for its 7pm sailing.
+We all return to Silver Wind for its evening sailing

 We dock at Tresco this morning.
 Scattered offshore from England’s most south-westerly point – Land’s End – the Isles of Scilly are home to rich wildlife, and green land sloping to powdery white beaches.
 Isolated and serene, life here hums along at its own pace in this archipelago's bubble, which enjoys the UK’s mildest climate, and some of its most spectacular beaches.
 We explore Tresco’s famous Abbey Garden, home to thousands of exotic plant species from 80 countries.
 Plant collector Augustus Smith began the gardens in the 1830s on the site of an old Benedictine Abbey.
 We have the option of visiting the garden with our Expedition Team or independently, crossing by Zodiac to the island.
 Smith had three terraces carved from the rocky south slope and maximised the benefits of Tresco’s mild Gulf Stream climate, and at all times of the year hundreds of species are in flower.
 We depart aboard Silver Wind again in the early evening.

 Silver Wind approaches the Scottish mainland, our destination Girvan.
 The coastal town leads to an abundance of walking trails through lush forest, while its many castles and historic buildings are nicely juxtaposed against the area’s scattered wind turbines.
 Over the course of a short walk, we can enjoy the harbour of this traditional fishing village while, nearby, neat rows of terrace houses sit before a backdrop of undulating green hills.
 Just offshore, meanwhile, we spy the tiny island of Ailsa Craig, which was mined for its granite until the 1970s.
-We cruise due north along the Firth of Clyde this evening.
+A choice of experiences awaits you in Girvan.

 Overlooking the Slate Islands, Arduaine is a tiny hamlet that leads to the renowned gardens bearing its name.
 The gardens enjoy the warming effect produced by the North Atlantic Drift and boast an array of exotic plant species.
-Admire the garden’s collection of rhododendrons, azaleas and magnolias.
+Admire the garden’s collection of Rhododendrons, azaleas and Magnolias.
 After a guided tour, enjoy the coastal views of the Sound of Jura or relax at the water garden.

-We set sail again early this afternoon, before anchoring at Duart on the Isle of Mull.
-Enjoy an in-depth exploration of Duart Castle, visiting the dungeons where officers from the Spanish Galleon were held captive by the chieftan of clan Maclean.
+We set sail again early this afternoon, before anchoring at Duart, on the Isle of Mull.
+Enjoy an in-depth exploration of Duart Castle, visiting the dungeons where officers from the Spanish Galleon were held captive by the chieftan of Clan Maclean.
 The castle is still owned and occupied today by Sir Lachlan Maclean, 28th chief of the clan.
 After our tour, we again depart aboard Zodiacs to return to our ship.

 Our vessel anchors off the tiny island of Iona early this morning.
-Explore Iona Abbey, one of Scotland’s most treasured historical sites, during a short, guided tour.
+Explore Iona Abbey, one of Scotland’s most reassured historical sites, during a short, guided tour.
 Afterwards, visit the museum, which houses the country’s finest collection of early medieval carved stones and crosses.

 Boarding our ship once more, we cruise north to Lunga, the largest island in the Treshnish archipelago, enjoying lunch on board.
 The great attraction of this uninhabited island is the delightful puffin, which breeds in profusion on the island’s plateau.
+Choose how to spend your time on the Isle of Lunga today.

-— The first is a Zodiac cruise along the shoreline to see puffins and shags up close, in the water and in the skies above us.
+Perhaps join a Zodiac cruise along the shoreline to see puffins and shags up close, in the water and in the skies above us.

-— You may prefer to set out in a kayak to see the puffins and shags from the water.
+You may prefer to set out in a kayak to see the puffins and shags from the water.

 We set sail this evening for the Shiant Islands.